jessepav/lacygoill-wiki-backup/vim/string.md

 access some of its value, Vim will coerce it into a string.

 ##
-## Which pitfall should I avoid when relying on Vim's builtin coercion of strings into numbers?
+## What's one pitfall of Vim's builtin coercion of strings into numbers?

 If the  number inside the  string begins  with `0`, and  if its digits  don't go beyond `7`, it will be interpreted as octal.